NarrationBox/libkloudtrader-docs/website/blog/2018-12-14-kloudtrader-blog-post.md

 </div>
 <br>

-[kloudtrader.alert_me](http://docs.kloudtrader.com) provides there types of API calls which basically define where you get your alerts.
+[kloudtrader.alert_me](http://docs.kloudtrader.com) provides three types of API calls which basically define where you get your alerts.
 You can get your alerts via:
 * SMS <code>sms('+16xxxxxxxx','The alert you want to receive')</code>
 * Email <code>email('123@abc.com','The alert you want to receive')</code>
 * SMS and Email <code>sms_and_email('+16xxxxxxxx','123@abc.com','The alert you want to receive')</code>